Eggless double chocolate chip cookies with big chunks of white and dark chocolate.

-Prepare your flax "egg" by mixing the flax seeds with 2 tablespoons of cold water.
+Prepare your flax "egg" by mixing the flax seeds with 1 tablespoon of cold water.
 Set aside for 5 minutes to allow it to thicken.

-In a large bowl, cream the butter with the caster sugar and brown sugar until light and fluffy.
+In a large bowl, cream the margarine with the caster sugar and brown sugar until light and fluffy.

 Add the flax "egg" from earlier and mix again.
 Then add the self-raising flour and cocoa powder.